philips-software/SmartSleep-Analyzer-ClientLibs/SSA-Java/README.md

 The generated code and the server can be tested using automatically generated test cases.
 JUnit is used as the testing framework and test runner.

+From the command line, test with mvn with the following (replace client credentials with your own):

+1. mvn clean install site -Prelease -DclientId=<YourClientId> -DclientSecret=<YourClientSecret>

 In Eclipse, for running the tests do the following:

 1. Select the project *SmartSleepAnalyzer* from the package explorer.